BLUE HORIZON, BOOK 3

-“Merlin… yes,” she replied as she sat down beside him.
+“Merlin… yes,” she responded as she sat down beside him.
 “I need you to tickle my toes tonight.”
-She pulled down the thin sheet that covered the wolf, and noted with satisfaction that he wore nothing when sleeping.
+She pulled down the thin sheet that covered the wolf, and noted with satisfaction that he had worn nothing to sleep in.

 Merlin sat up, pulled the bed sheet back up over his waist, and then put a hand on her shoulder to keep her at arm’s length.
 “You are married, have a son and are the king’s daughter,” he said quickly.
 “I’m not going to do this!”

 Tinara smiled, undaunted.
 “Dear wolf, let me tell you about an old Aris family tradition,” she said.
 She moved to the foot of the bed to allow him some relief, but didn’t bother to cover her graceful curves from view.
 “Every generation or so, it is traditional for female members of the royal family to take on an outside lover to infuse new blood into the bloodline after they’ve married and had their first child.”

 “There are no secrets to be hidden here.
 This is done with the full expectation and knowledge of the woman’s husband,” she continued, “as well as her immediate family.”